Yograj2024/netflix-gpt/README.md

 # ⚛️ Redux Integration
   - Added Redux Toolkit to manage global state
   - Auth state (like login info) is now stored in the Redux store
   - Once the user logs in, they are automatically navigated to `/browse route`

+# Access Control Fix
+- Problem
+  - Users able to access the `/login` page even after logging in.
+  - Users could access the `/browse` page even after logging out.

+# How to Fix it
+- Fixed this by using `useEffect` to control route access.
+- Moved the access control logic to a global component (`Header`) to handle route protection more effectively.
+- unscribed to the onAuthStateChanged callback

+## After login, user is navigated to `/browse`.
+  - Browse Page Layout & Design start

-### ✅ Build Hero section
+# ✅ Build Hero section
 - Registered on **TMDB (The Movie Database)** and obtained an **API Access Token**.
 - Fetched movie data from TMDB API and integrated it into the app.
 - Added **background video** in the Hero section for a cinematic feel.